SIMBAChain/truffle/README.md

 ## login

-*NOTE* : you need to have at least one app present in the SIMBA Chain org that you try to log into, otherwise the plugin will return an error during login.
+*NOTE* : you need to have at least one app present in the SIMBA Chain org that you try to log into.
 This is because, to deploy a contract, SIMBA needs to know which app you are deploying to.
 You can create an empty app, which is sufficient, by going to the UI, logging into your org, and creating an app there.
+If you try to login without an app present, then the plugin will allow you to create an app from the terminal.

 Once you have configured your simba.json file, you will be able to login. the Truffle plugin uses keycloack device login, so you will be given a URL that you can navigate to, to grant permission to your device.
 You will then be prompted to select the organization and application from SIMBA Chain that you wish to log into.
 To log in, simply run